Legionnaire disease is an infection of the lungs and airways. It is caused by Legionella bacteria.

-The health care provider will perform a physical exam, and may hear abnormal sounds called crackles when listening to the chest with a stethoscope.
+The health care provider will perform a physical exam.
+Abnormal sounds called crackles may be heard when listening to the chest with a stethoscope.

 Tests that may be done include:

-Other treatments may include:
+Other treatments may include receiving:

 Make an appointment with your health care provider if you have any type of breathing problem.

 Legionella pneumonia; Pontiac fever; Legionellosis

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine; and Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Denis Hadjiliadis, MD, MHS, Paul F. Harron Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.